jonasherfort/simple-modern-uv/README.md

 projects.
 It seemed surprisingly hard to find a good, simple, and modern one so I'm sharing what I came up with.

-It should be a good base for serious projects but also understandable so a new Python developer can use it for even small projects.
+It should be a good base for serious work but also understandable, so a new Python developer can use it for even small projects.

 It aims to be modern and absolutely as simple as possible and ready to use: